11, Pokrovsky boulevard.

 What defines a good university?
-Is it students’ achievements, cutting-edge research, or bright projects?
-The success of the university depends on many different things – that’s why international university rankings use complex methodologies and take many criteria into account.
-The administration is a thing often forgotten.
-They are often overlooked, despite being responsible for the smooth functioning of a university's finances, programmes, and daily life.
-To correct this injustice, we are starting a series on the invisible heroes of the academe.
-Our first is Ekaterina Volzhenina, manager of the Centre of Deep Learning and Bayesian Methods, who is also teaching history at HSE University.
-She told us about the transformation of her work during the quarantine, how our ancestors fought the Pechenegs and tried to answer the eternal question of who will save the world — poets or scientists?
+Is it students’ achievements, cutting-edge research, or exciting projects?
+The success of the university depends on many different things – that’s why international university rankings use complex methods and take many criteria into account.
+A university's administration, however, is often overlooked—despite being responsible for the smooth functioning of a university's finances, programmes, and daily life.
+To correct this injustice, we are starting a series on the invisible heroes of academe.
+Our first is Ekaterina Volzhenina, manager of the Centre of Deep Learning and Bayesian Methods, who also teaches history at HSE University.
+She told us about how her work changed during quarantine, discussed how our ancestors fought the Pechenegs, and tried to answer the eternal question of who will save the world — poets or scientists?

-Can you tell us about your background and how did you get here, to the Faculty?
+Can you tell us about your background and how you came to work at the Faculty?

-I am a historian with expertise in genealogy (telling beautiful and true stories about someone’s ancestors), I taught at school, now I am here.
-Working at school was interesting but hard, I think Russian school is an equivalent of the army where each month counts as two.
+I am a historian with expertise in genealogy (telling beautiful and true stories about someone’s ancestors).
+I taught at a school, now I am here.
+Working at a school was interesting but hard.
+I think attending Russian school is like being in the army.
+And one month there should count as at least two.

 Why the Faculty of Computer Science?
-Things just got this way.
+For a variety of reasons.
 I wanted to learn something new and more, let’s say, practical than narrative historical research.
-Teaching at school is a pleasure only for a certain type of people.
-Managing enhances communicative skills greatly (school doesn’t, it has its own communicative style), and I needed just that.
+School teaching is a pleasure only for people who are very passionate about it.
+Managing greatly enhances communicative skills (whereas working at a school comes with its own communicative style), and I needed that.

-I did learn quite a lot and never regret the choice.
+I have learned quite a lot and never regret my choice.

 What does a manager of a laboratory do?

 First, try to avoid turning researchers’ lives into a bureaucratic nightmare every time they need to solve an administrative problem.
-Live safety net, for short.
+Basically, you're a living safety cushion for researchers.

 Second, the manager is a communication channel between the laboratory and the university in general and a translator from the administrative language and back.

-These two are essential, others are applied tasks.
+These two things are essential, while other things are applied tasks.

 What is harder, teaching or managing?

-Well… Managing is kind of harder because the tasks are diverse and sometimes sudden.
+Well… Managing is kind of harder because the tasks are diverse and sometimes urgent.
 But this is only applicable to the teaching of history in general as it was last year.

 How did your work change during the pandemic?

-I do not suffer because of distant work, that’s for sure.
+Working from home is not a burden for me, that’s for sure.
 Some processes are slower, but it’s tolerable (I am talking about managing).
 I always liked Telegram chatting and often communicated with my colleagues this way.

 This complicated and unpleasant situation forces one to find pros (to not become disheartened) wherever one can.
-So the fact that many employers and employees now understand that the online can be productive, is a positive one, in my view.
+The fact that many employers and employees now understand that working online can be productive is a pro, in my view.

 As for teaching, it has only become better.
 Some students don’t enjoy talking.
-Not everyone admires essays and tests when in a general course for non-historians.
+Not everyone likes essays and tests when they're in a general course for non-historians.
 Asking questions and writing comments in chat turned out to be a fine way to work.
-Those who did not shine offline developed and got their deserved points.
+Those who did not shine offline improved and got grades that they deserved.

 It is definitely important.
 I think that it is vital to educate good university administrators.
-This is not my private opinion – HSE University has developed an Administrative Skill Pool project for this very purpose, and I gladly participate.
-It is necessary to develop university management of different levels, but only to multiply research and educational capacities of the university, not for its own sake.
+This is not my private opinion – HSE University has developed an Administrative Skill Pool project for this very purpose, and I'm gladly participating.
+It is necessary to develop university management of different levels precisely in order to increase the university's research and educational capacities—not for its own sake.

-Who will save the world, soft or hard sciences?
+What will save the world, the humanities or the sciences?
 What happens more often, researchers make mistakes in historical dates or you mess up technical terms?

-Our laboratory would have been the top if only we all sat and discussed historical dates!
+Our laboratory would be quite a lab if we all sat down and discussed historical dates!

-“Forget the NeurIPS deadline; let’s remember how our ancestors fought the Pechenegs in 1036.”
+I can picture it: 'Forget the NeurIPS deadline; let’s remember how our ancestors fought the Pechenegs in 1036!'

-To be serious, my colleagues with mathematical background know humanities much better than I technology.
+To be serious, my colleagues who specialize in mathematics know the humanities much better than I know technology.
 It’s not about me or them, it’s about Russian education (especially at school) and about the type of intellectual that persists for centuries.
-For a very long time an educated person is one who speaks languages, knows history, perhaps law, political science of their time, well-read (in the 20th century of cinema, well-watched too), able to distinguish if not iambic from trochee than Gaugin from Van Gogh.
+For a very long time an educated person has been one who speaks languages, knows history, perhaps law, political science of their time, is well-read (in the 20th century of cinema, well-versed in film, too), able to distinguish if not iambic verse from trochaic verse, than Gaugin from Van Gogh.
 This is a portrait of a classical scholar.
-Take late 19th – early 20th century.
-If you want to succeed through your brains, enrol at the classical gymnasium, not a technical school.
+Take the late 19th and early 20th centuries.
+If you want to succeed with your mind, enrol at the classical gymnasium, not a technical school.

-20th century is slowly changing the situation, the great argument between physicists and poets ensues, the Soviet Union presents a new intellectual type, an engineer (which persists in Russian culture to this day), but it is still very slow.
+The 20th century is slowly changing the situation, the great argument between physicists and poets ensues, the Soviet Union presents a new intellectual type, the engineer (which persists in Russian culture to this day), but it is still very slow.

 Throughout the 20th century is was possible (less and less possible now!) to be known as a decent person without much scientific knowledge.
 The fashion for a non-humanitarian intellectual is so rare that one can only recall Einstein (even Tesla, in my view, became famous posthumously).

-Being a part of this system and a bona fide humanitarian (me here), one got some knowledge of humanities (a vast one, if the student was not lazy and had good teachers) and learned some laws of physics, term “valency”, and how to solve basic equations.
-If one was a persistent A-grader, they might have learned some science, but chances were good to escape it.
-Being a techie, one got the knowledge of mathematics, physics, chemistry, etc., but one was not allowed to stay away from the humanities.
-It’s all that simple, thanks to the combination of planning, traditions, and stereotypes (“You don’t know Euler’s formula – no-one does either.
+Being a part of this system and a bona fide humanities person (me here), one gets some knowledge of the humanities (a vast one, if the student was not lazy and had good teachers) and learns some laws of physics, the term “valency”, and how to solve basic equations.
+If one was a straight-A student, they might have learned some science, but it was easy to avoid these subjects.
+Being a techie, one gets a knowledge of mathematics, physics, chemistry, etc., but one isn't allowed to avoid the humanities.
+It’s all that simple, thanks to the combination of planning, traditions, and stereotypes (“You don’t know Euler’s formula – who cares?
+No one does.
 You don’t know the plot of Anna Karenina – shame on you!”)

 Now the world is changing fast.
 A classical scholar is being replaced by a digitally literate person.
-The new world order has not reached everyone everywhere yet, our schools, I’m afraid, will be slow to catch on.
+The new world order has not reached everyone everywhere yet.
+Our schools, I’m afraid, will be slow to catch on.
 However, this is the current situation.
-HSE University gets it, Data Culture project being the proof.
+HSE University gets it; its Data Culture project attests to this.